Videos and podcasts

 Siobhan Moran-McFarlane: Is there a story of a vulnerable customer that sticks with you, Michael?

 Michael Dorman: One of the clearest examples of this is in a case study that we referred to as ‘Amy’ in the report, and this is a real customer.
-Amy was experiencing family violence, she was living in the home that she owned with a partner and wanted to obtain a deferral on her loan so that she and her daughter could move into an apartment and escape her situation.
+Amy was experiencing family violence, she was living in the home that she owned with her partner and wanted to obtain a deferral on her loan so that she and her daughter could move into an apartment and escape her situation.

 Amy couldn't afford to make the normal mortgage repayments and pay her rent at the same time, as her partner would remove funds from their offset account.
-So, she called her her lender for assistance.
+So, she called her lender for assistance.

 Unfortunately, it took her three phone calls, three separate explanations of her situation with different people.
 One hour on hold, two applications and five weeks to ultimately get some assistance.